enqae/kafka-vagrant/README.md

 kafka-vagrant
 =============

-Set of scripts to setup a vagrant with kafka
+Set of scripts to setup a vagrant with kafka.

+This vagrant includes:

+* Oracle JDK 8
+* Scala
+* SBT

+* Kafka - 0.8.1.1

+* Kafkacat
+* KafkaWebConsole
+* KafkaOffsetMonitor